If you’re looking for one great cardoon recipe, this is it.

 This is what I do with my cardoons, which grow all over my yard, uncontrollably.
 If you’ve never heard of them, cardoons, Cynara cardunculus, are a relative of the artichoke — only you eat the stalk, not the flower.
 They taste like a cross between celery and artichoke heart, with a little bitterness thrown in for good measure.
 The texture is like burly celery.

-I’ve grown cardoons since I moved to California years ago — or, more accurately, cardoons have taken hold of my garden ever since I planted that first one.
+I’ve grown cardoons since I moved to California nearly 20 years ago — or, more accurately, cardoons have taken hold of my garden ever since I planted that first one.
 If you let them bloom, a cardoon is a majestic plant with a flower stalk that can grow 10 feet tall.
 Once those flowers fade, they send out hundreds of seeds on parachutes that fly all over your yard.

 This is a good thing.
 I let a few live each year, and those that are settled in the garden are perennial.
 I get two crops, one in spring and one in fall.
 The spring one is better, as the stalks are less bitter then.
+Once temperatures get beyond about 70ยฐF, the plant will be unpleasantly bitter.

-Serve this as a vegetarian dinner, or as a side dish for, say, ossobuco or pot roast.
+Serve this as a vegetarian dinner, or as a side dish for, say, ossobuco or a pot roast.

 Cardoon Gratin